 An action word tells what someone or something does.

 An adjective describes a noun by telling how many or what kind.

-There are multiple opportunities for students to practice combining adjectives and action words!
+This summer, encourage students to take advantage of the multiple opportunities that summertime adventures provide to practice combining adjectives and action words!

-If you want students to write their own stories about their summer adventures, you can use the lined paper template (included in the download) so they can write their own descriptive story combining adjectives and action words to tell their summer adventure!
+Then have students use the lined paper template (included in the download) to write their own descriptive story combining adjectives and action words to tell their summer adventure!